Disclaimer

 I write everything here out of personal interest, to further my knowledge and my love to write things and explain things.
 Nothing here is the opinion of my employer.
 Nothing here is endorsed by my employer.
 Not even that I’m blogging.

-The rules of this blogs are the same since the beginning of c0t0d0s0.org
+The rules of this blog are the same since the beginning of c0t0d0s0.org:

-- I had always the rule that everything in this blog must have been published elsewhere at least once and this publication must not be a rumour..
+• I have always had the rule that everything in this blog must have been published elsewhere at least once and this publication must not be a rumour.

-- no comments, not trackbacks.
-Essentially this is my braindump for my reference, just that i open it up to you.
+• Essentially this is my braindump for my reference, just that I open it up to you.
 The original blog had comments and they just created problems.

 Technology

 This blog is currently created by Jekyll.
 It’s a fully static webpage.
-As i mentioned, there is no functionality to comment.
-There are no trackbacks.
+Comments via Fediverse, no trackbacks.
 I’m only using the standard logging of Strato, as the static pages are hosted there.
-This doesn’t contain IP addresses.
-At least not visible to me.
-Currently i’m putting my blog entries into github, and the process generated the webpage and syncs them into the webspace.
+This log doesn’t contain the full IP addresses.
+It’s anonymized.
+The unanonymized IP is not visible to me.
+And I don’t want to see it.
+Currently I’m putting my blog entries into a self-hosted Gitea, and the process generates the webpage and syncs them into the webspace.
+All components are dockerized.
 Works reasonably well.

 It works for me